On the Mainstage

 Plenary: Tuesday, May 13, 12:30pm - 1:30pm

-Beyond Compliance: Redefining Records Management for a Modern Regulatory Environment
+Beyond Compliance: Redefining Information Governance for a Modern Regulatory Landscape

 Nicholas Fonseca has over 20 years of experience in both for-profit and non-profit private and public sector organizations holding positions of progressively increasing responsibility in the fields of management, risk consulting, information governance, information management and privacy.
 He serves in a leadership capacity providing strategic direction in information management, privacy and governance domains in municipal government.